johntrimble/data-engineering/README.md

 ```

 - The count must be whole number containing no fractional component (e.g. 10 is allowed, 10.1 or 10.0 are not).
-- Purchasers and merchants are deduped via their name.
+- Purchasers and merchants are de-duped via their name.
-- Addresses are deduped via the address string.
+- Addresses are de-duped via the address string.
-- Items are deduped by their description and price.
+- Items are de-duped by their description and price.
-- Purchases are not deduped.
+- Purchases are not de-duped.
 - No attempt is made to parse a person or a merchants name (e.g. names will not be split into first/last names).
 - No attempt is made to parse addresses.
 - If errors are present in the CSV, a "best effort" will be made to import as much of the data as possible.